ersilia-os/eos30gr/README.md

 No license available.

 # History
-- Data was downloaded on 7/13/2022 from deephERG [GitHub] (https://github.com/ChengF-Lab/deephERG/blob/master/deephERG.py).
+- Data was downloaded on 7/13/2022 from deephERG [GitHub](https://github.com/ChengF-Lab/deephERG/blob/master/deephERG.py).
 - We have trained on a single task (blockade 80%) using KerasTuner.
 Original authors used DeepChem's hyperparameter optimizer.

 # About us